JCSDA/pycrtm/README.md

 * `$PWD/testCases/test_atms.py`
 * `$PWD/testCases/test_cris.py`
 These *should* just say Yay, and not produce any plots if successful.

-The following scripts will do the same thing, only this time load up the same 4 profiles multiple times to further test threading with 10 threads (turn your laptop into a space heater more or less).
-* `$PWD/testCases/test_atms_threads.py`
-* `$PWD/testCases/test_cris_threads.py`
-These *should* just say Yay, and not produce any plots if successful.

 The following scripts will run CRTM without aerosols or clouds:
 * `$PWD/testCases/test_atms_no_clouds.py`